 You can easily map the conditionals of run-time branches to GUI controls.
 Runtime branches ensure that the code is compiled, even if it is not ever run.
 That means that the disabled code is less likely to become out of date over time.
 They do incur a small overhead, so sometimes they are not appropriate for an inner loop.
-However, Tip: Things get really confusing in the two for loops if you name your Image1 variable "height."
-Consider "elevation."
+However, since our goal is not a shipping product but a reliable code base for experiments, performance considerations should be secondary to program maintenance and ease of use at this point.